zeroc-ice/ice/php/BuildInstructionsWindows.md

 ## Building the PHP Extension

-Open a command prompt.
-For example, when using Visual Studio 2015, you have several alternatives:
+Open a Visual Studio command prompt.
+For example, with Visual Studio 2015, you can open one of:

 - VS2015 x86 Native Tools Command Prompt
 - VS2015 x64 Native Tools Command Prompt

-Using the first configuration produces 32-bit binaries, while the second configuration produces 64-bit binaries.
+Using the first Command Prompt produces `Win32` binaries by default, while the second Command Promt produces `x64` binaries by default.

-In the command window, change to the `php` subdirectory:
+In the Command Prompt, change to the `php` subdirectory:

     cd php